DIII-D/rustbcadb/README.md

 # rustbcadb
-Python package to generate a database of sputtering yield and reflection coefficients with rustbca
+rustbcadb is a python package permitting the generation of a database of sputtering yield and reflection coefficients with rustbca on HPC clusters using slurm.

-# install
+## Install rustbcadb

 1. Install poetry systemwide